neclepsio/hugo-scroll-with-blog/README.md

 ### Starting fresh

-If you are starting fresh, simply copy over the contents of the `exampleSite`-directory included in this theme to your source directory.
+If you are starting fresh, simply copy over the contents of the `exampleSite` directory included in this theme to your source directory.
 That should give you a good idea about how things work, and then you can go on from there to make the site your own.

 ### Adding content